 Watch the HBO DVD “Bury My Heart at Wounded Knee” prior to the trip.
 You should be able to find access to this DVD in several places.

 Final Presentation: You will be required to write a 10 page (double spaced) report that incorporates your readings, observations, experiences and participation in the various activities.
 In the paper, we are asking you to describe succinctly what you did, your feelings on the trip, what you learned about yourself/others/culture/God, and how this has impacted your personal and professional life.
-Instead of a written report, you can do this as an oral presentation.
+Optionally, instead of a written report, you can do this as an oral presentation.
 Look for creative opportunities to share this.
-You may choose to share your presentation with your own church, a youth group, a Sioux Falls Seminary (or the school you are attending) chapel or relevant class, etc. If possible, we encourage you to present this as a group.
+You may choose to share your presentation with your own church, a youth group, a Sioux Falls Seminary class (or the school you are attending), etc. If possible, we encourage you to present this with others who attended the course.
 You now become an advocate for justice, the need for Biblically and culturally informed cross-cultural communication, and mission.

 For Doctoral Students: In addition to the above requirements, doctoral students will need to read an additional book (see bibliography and discuss this with the professor) and they will be expected to assist the other participants throughout the week.

-For Counseling Students: If you are a counseling student from Sioux Falls Seminary, your requirements are somewhat different from those listed above.
+For Counseling Students: If you are a counseling student from Sioux Falls Seminary, your requirements may be somewhat different from those listed above.
 We will discuss those and spell them out at the start of the actual week of class.

 A bibliography of added resources will be available closer to the date of the Immersion experience.
 It will be posted on the Moodle site for those who sign up for this course.